 I had always suspected that the aluminum my son was injected with as an infant and toddler was connected to the tics he experienced when he was four years old.
 While our whole family was drinking the reverse osmosis water, he was the only one in our family to experience such severe adverse effects.
 Then I stumbled across the following study:

 Aluminum decreases the magnesium concentration of spinal cord and trabecular bone in rats fed a low calcium, high aluminum diet.

 The authors found that high aluminum exposure decreases the concentration of magnesium in the central nervous system tissues, causing degeneration through altering the normal biological function of magnesium.

-So basically, the reason why my son was the only one in our family who was severely affected by the magnesium-depleting reverse osmosis water was because the aluminum in his system was making the situation much worse.
+Therefore, the reason why my son was the only one in our family who was severely affected by the magnesium-depleting reverse osmosis water was because the aluminum in his system was making it much worse.
 (But the aluminum was injected *four years* ago, right?
 More on this later.)

 Relationship between neurological diseases due to aluminium load, especially amyotrophic lateral sclerosis, and magnesium status.

-To re-cap, exposure to aluminum causes a decrease in magnesium.
-High calcium/low magnesium ratio harms neurons and proper firing/function of nerve cells.
+So here we have it: Exposure to aluminum causes a decrease in magnesium levels.
+Low magnesium levels cause an imbalance in the Ca/Mg ratio, leaving you with too much calcium and not enough magnesium.
+High calcium/low magnesium ratio harms neurons and proper firing and function of nerve cells.
 Magnesium deficiency in turn invites more aluminum to be deposited into the brain, causing more neurological damage.